One of the main challenges of genealogical research is finding just where to look for one's ancestores.

 National Archives of Mexico El Archivo General de la Nación es el órgano desconcentrado de la Secretaría de Gobernación, rector de la archivística nacional que debe custodiar, ordenar, describir y conservar los documentos que conforman su acervo, con el fin de facilitar y promover la consulta y aprovechamiento público.

-Magazines & other periodicals
+Magazines & other publications

 Some offer both printed and digital editions.
 One advantage of digital is you can keep it on your notebook computer for easy reference any time or any place.